WithoutHaste/WithoutHaste.DataFiles/documentation/WithoutHaste.DataFiles.DotNet.DotNetSettings.md

 * **string fullName**: When processing name "System.Collections.Generic.List", fullName will be "System" then "System.Collections" then "System.Collections.Generic" then "System.Collections.Generic.List".
 * **int depth**: When processing name "System.Collections.Generic.List", depth will be 3 at "System", then 2 at "Collections", then 1 at "Generic", then 0 at "List".

+## UseDefaultQualifiedNameConverter(bool useDefault)

+**static void**

+Toggle the use of the DefaultQualifiedNameConverter on and off.

+**Remarks**
+Only available in target frameworks less than 3.5.
+For higher frameworks, set QualifiedNameConverter directly.